kudobuilder/kudo/keps/0033-structured-parameters.md

 To migrate the existing CRDs, we will implement a Conversion Webhook that only allows `v1beta1` to `v1beta2` conversion, not the other way around.
 When KUDO is upgraded, it will:

-- Run Pre-Migration
-    - Fetch all existing CRDs, run the conversion and check for any errors
-- Deploy the new CRD version
+1. Deploy the new CRD version where the new (`v1beta2`) version will be the _only_ served and stored version:
     - `v1beta1` will be still in the list, but with `storage=false, served=false`
     - `v1beta2` will be marked as `storage=true, served=true`
-- Deploy the new manager with the conversion webhook
+2. Deploy the new manager with the conversion webhook
-- Run the migration
+3. Run Pre-Migration: fetch all existing CRs, run the conversion and check for any errors
-    - Fetch all CRDs and issue an update - This will trigger a conversion and save the CRD with the new version
+4. Run the migration: fetch all CRDs and issue an update - This will trigger a conversion and save the CRD with the new version
-    - Update the CRD status.storedVersions field
-- With the following KUDO release, we can remove `v1beta1` from the CRD list.
+5. With the following major KUDO release, we can remove `v1beta1` from the CRD list.

 Reference: [CRD Versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/)